Vaideesh-kulkarni/Vaideesh_BlueStampPortfolio/index.md

 -Header Pins
 -Acrylic Case
 -Variety Of Colored Buttons

+Challenges Faced:

+There were some challenged that were faced some harder than others.
+My first challenge was making solders to the board as everytime I soldered the solder wire was always getting attachted to other solder holes which could cause a short circuit and damge the board.
+There was also the problem of getting the red and black battery wires to attach neatly in these two tiny holes and hold them so I could solder them properly.
+I had to unsolder many parts multiple times as the retro arcade console simply was not turning on.
+But even after all these hardships I managed to fix every one of them and get the console working properly.

 # Other Resources/Examples
 One of the best parts about Github is that you can view how other people set up their own work.